 For me and you, the crisis could be a catalyst to stay in close contact with our family and friends and to support each other in ways we never used to before.

 When this is over, the bond we’ve built during this tough time will stay.

 It Forces Everyone to Become More Efficient

-Businesses find new ways to operate at a lower cost.
+Businesses find alternative ways to operate at a lower cost.
 Organizations work on better public health measures to prevent future outbreaks.
 Individuals learn to tune out of noise and become more productive than ever.

-Maybe you weren’t as efficient and productive you wanted to be.
+Maybe you weren’t as efficient and productive as you wanted to be.
 Now is the best time to ask yourself what you should do to get there.

 It Makes Remote Work the New Norm

 This is a part of how businesses and organizations get more efficient.